A total of

-- Teacher trainings on psychosocial support, health and hygiene, and disaster risk management that support the well-being and safety of children.
+- teacher training in psychosocial support, health and hygiene, and disaster risk management to support the wellbeing and safety of children

 Information, counselling and legal assistance (ICLA)

-- Facilitating trainings for local and international actors on collaborative dispute resolution mechanisms.
+- facilitating training for local and international actors on collaborative dispute resolution mechanisms

 - Norwegian Ministry of Foreign Affairs (NMFA)